uetsymphonique/mitre-knowledge-base/techniques_procedures/TA0003-persistence.md

 - [S0143] Flame: Flame can use Windows Authentication Packages for persistence.

 ### T1547.003 - Boot or Logon Autostart Execution: Time Providers

+Procedures:

+- Adversaries may abuse time providers to execute DLLs when the system boots.
+The Windows Time service (W32Time) enables time synchronization across and within domains.
+W32Time time providers are responsible for retrieving time stamps from hardware/network resources and outputting these values to other network clients.
+Time providers are implemented as dynamic-link libraries (DLLs) that are registered in the subkeys of `HKEY_LOCAL_MACHINE\System\CurrentControlSet\Services\W32Time\TimeProviders\`.
+The time provider manager, directed by the service control manager, loads and starts time providers listed and enabled under this key at system startup and/or whenever parameters are changed.
+Adversaries may abuse this architecture to establish persistence, specifically by creating a new arbitrarily named subkey pointing to a malicious DLL in the `DllName` value.
+Administrator privileges are required for time provider registration, though execution will run in context of the Local Service account.

 ### T1547.004 - Boot or Logon Autostart Execution: Winlogon Helper DLL